Sludge Life

-Sludge Life is an indie first-person video game oriented toward graffiti.
-The game was designed by musician Adam "Doseone" Drucker and artist Terri Vellmann following their release of High Hell on Devolver Digital.
+Sludge Life is a 2020 adventure video game developed by Adam "Doseone" Drucker and Terri Vellmann and published by Devolver Digital for Windows.
+It was the second collaboration between the two and Devolver following High Hell in 2017.
 Sludge Life was released in 2020 for free for the first year.
-It has been released along with a soundtrack EP and digital album.
+It has been released along with a soundtrack EP and digital album, as well as ported to the Nintendo Switch.
+A sequel, Sludge Life 2, was released in 2023.

 Gameplay

 Sludge Life is an open-world adventure game based on graffiti, parkour, and urban culture.
-Initially equipped with nothing more than a spray can and laptop, the player must leap and climb to find prime locations for tagging in order to further explore the environment.
+Initially equipped with nothing more than a spray can and laptop, the player must leap and climb to find preset locations for tagging in order to further explore the environment.
 Tagging (especially difficult tags) enables the player to gain respect from other taggers and eventually allows the player to co-operate with a series of murals.
-Interactions with other taggers allow the player to open areas and to pick up new items including a camera, glider, warper, and "vandal eyes".
-The laptop can also be updated with 7 apps (music, video, a minigame, etc.), and the player can play basketball, smoke cigarettes, and zoom (the term for using psychedelic mushrooms).
+A handful of items found around the world can provide the player with new gameplay features: a camera that can - aside from taking pictures - reveal tagging locations, a glider that can extend the player's airborne distance, a teleporting device called the "warper" that allows the player to place a marker down and teleport back to it any time, and a pair of "vandal eyes" floating in a jar that always look towards the closest tagging location.
+The laptop can also be updated with 7 apps (music, video, a minigame, etc.), and the player can play basketball, smoke cigarettes, eat some of the food lying around, and "zoom" (the term for using psychedelic mushrooms).
 There are 100 tags to spray and there are three possible endings.
+The player cannot die, although there are a handful of environmental hazards - such as fall damage - that will knock the player out causing them to reawaken in a hospital bed.

 Plot

 Sludge Life is based on the efforts of a graffitist to be recognized by his peers.
 Set in a fictional 1990's-era oil rig/shipyard, the main character, Ghost, spends time meeting inhabitants, exploring, and spray-painting tags and murals.
-As Ghost gains in fame and respect, new areas are opened and more of the Glug corporate structure is exposed.
-Ghost learns about a strike against Glug protesting the death of the corporate mascot, Ciggy.
-Although there is no specific requirement or order, Ghost can find numerous adventures.
-While climbing and exploring the rig, its environs, and the buildings on it, Ghost is able to find three possible endings.
+Exploring the rig and talking to other characters can reveal some of the world's backstory, including secrets about the megacorporation Glug, and revealing a strike against Glug protesting the death of the corporate mascot, Ciggy.

+While climbing and exploring the rig, its environs, and the buildings on it, Ghost is able to find three possible endings: